jordifierro/rails-api-base/README.md

 #### Postgres Database
-To avoid deployment problems, [Postgres](http://www.postgresql.org/) database has been chosen from the beginning as the database system for testing and development.
+To avoid deployment problems, [Postgres](http://www.postgresql.org/) database has been setup from the beginning as the database system for testing and development.
 The fact that [Heroku](https://www.heroku.com/) uses it as its default db system has been considered too.